Questions & Answers

 I have lots of hats, headbands, wraps, and diaper covers that we can use.
 But I always love something new and unique to your little baby!
 So, you sure don't need to but if you’d like to, you may buy something that fits your tastes and bring it along.
 Plan ahead if you’re ordering online though as some of these vendors can take a little while.
 Keep in mind that delicate and soft is better on a tiny baby.
 You don’t want the flower on the headband too big or the colors so bright that it takes away from your baby’s newborn perfection.
 I have plenty of props so there’s no need to bring any of those with you.

-I have a small studio space in Old Town Clovis on 3rd and Pollasky (625 3rd, Clovis, CA 93612) for those newborn babies up through one year olds.
-For everyone older than one year, I really prefer and love taking photos out on location.
+I have a small dedicated studio space in my new home in Clovis, CA for those newborn babies up through one-year-olds.
+For everyone older than one year, I really prefer and love taking photos out on location (except for my Simple Studio Sessions).
 As far as where?
 It’s really up to you.
 Whether it’s the buildings in old town, down by the river, your home, some orchards, vineyards, or the beautiful foothills we’re sure to get some fabulous images.
 If you don’t feel like you have any great ideas, then I would love to offer up a few.

 Many moms are a bit stressed as they prepare their families for pictures.
 Then the actual moment comes and they are worried that everyone will just “fall apart”.
 Don’t stress.
 Don’t worry.
 We’re just going to “play and explore” if there are little ones.
 Please relax and know that no….all will not be perfect, but…we will get some fantastic shots of your children playing and interacting.
 They may not be the JC Penney’s type of shot where everyone is looking perfectly at the camera and smiling just so.
 But I prefer the ones where everyone is expressing a bit of themselves anyway and I hope you do too!
 Just remember, if you’re stressed, your children can feel it, so relax and let’s have fun with it.